RahulSinghPundir/Auto-Image-Captioning/README.md

 Other Projects- https://rahulsinghpundir.pythonanywhere.com/project

-In this project, we have built an image captioning system using the Keras and TensorFlow frameworks.
+In this project, I have built an image captioning system using the Keras and TensorFlow frameworks.
 The system follows an encoder-decoder architecture, where the encoder is implemented using the InceptionV3 model, and the decoder utilizes the Transformer model.

 The InceptionV3 model, pre-trained on a large-scale image classification task, serves as the encoder.
 It extracts high-level visual features from the input images, capturing important information about their content.
 These features are then passed on to the decoder for further processing.